-For quite a long time, the Cathedral at Georgetown had a reputation of being the world’s tallest wooden free standing building until in 2003 when it was topped by Romania.
-Nevertheless, it is definitely worthy a visit.
-The numerous little stalls at Starbroek Market assure you of everything you might need as you enjoy a ride in a speedboat.
-The National Museum of Guyana is located in Georgetown and a must visit as well as the botanical gardens which serves as the Guyana Zoological Park.
+For quite a long time, the Cathedral at Georgetown had a reputation of being the world’s tallest wooden free-standing building until 2003 when it was topped by Romania.
+Nevertheless, it is definitely worth a visit.
+The numerous little stalls at Stabroek Market assure you of everything you might need as you enjoy a ride in a speedboat.
+The National Museum of Guyana is located in Georgetown and a must-visit as well as the botanical gardens which serve as the Guyana Zoological Park.

-Shopping in Georgetown is always a memorable activity and Guyana is famed for it world recognized rums, crafts, exceptional jewelry and fine fragrances.
+Shopping in Georgetown is always a memorable activity and Guyana is famed for its world-recognized rums, crafts, exceptional jewelry, and fine fragrances.
 Shopping malls and markets are numerous in the city such as the notorious Stabroek Market that offers great bargains.
 The coast is lined with beautiful mangroves and visiting the Shell Beach will leave you with a great experience.
-Places to stay in Georgetown are many and varied and include Le Meridien Pegasus Guyana, Hotel Tower, Cara Suites and Friends Hotel & Apartments among other fine accommodation centers.
+Places to stay in Georgetown are many and varied and include Le Meridien Pegasus Guyana, Hotel Tower, Cara Suites, and Friends Hotel & Apartments among other fine accommodation centers.